 The composition of appointments committees will be decided by the department as a whole following open discussion at a meeting of the department.
 This decision should be documented in departmental meeting minutes and made available to the CoM on request.
 Committee composition and procedures will vary from department to department, but consistency with the principles of inclusiveness, transparency and democracy must be achieved.
 In widely-distributed departments, consideration should be given to establishing rural or area-based appointment committees authorized to make appointment recommendations to the DH.

-7.7.1 Appointments committee composition and process guidelines:
+6.8.1 Appointments committee composition: